ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `missing_value_strategy` (default `fill_with_const`): what strategy to follow when there's a missing value in a binary column.
 The value should be one of `fill_with_const`  (replaces the missing value with a specific value specified with the `fill_value` parameter), `fill_with_mode` (replaces the missing values with the most frequent value in the column), `fill_with_mean` (replaces the missing values with the mean of the values in the column), `backfill` (replaces the missing values with the next valid value).
 - `fill_value` (default `0`): the value to replace the missing values with in case the `missing_value_strategy` is `fill-value`.
+- `normalization` (default `None`): technique to be used when normalizing the numerical feature types.
+The available options are `None`, `zscore` and `minmax`.
+If the value is `None` no normalization is performed.
+If the value is `zscore`, the mean and standard deviation are computed so that values are shifted to have zero mean and 1 standard deviation.
+If the value is `minmax`, minimun and maximum values are computed and the minimum is subtracted from values and the result is divided by difference between maximum and minimum.

 ### Numerical Input Features and Encoders